Buying solar panels for your home

 • Your system components need to be approved by the Clean Energy Council and,

-• Your system needs to be installed by a CEC accredited installer.
+• Your system needs to be installed by a Solar Accreditation Australia (SAA) accredited installer.

-We closely monitor rebates schemes from other states too, and you’ll find this information is regularly updated:
+We closely monitor rebates schemes from all states and you’ll find this information is regularly updated:

 Solar feed-in tariffs